7th Division (South Vietnam): 1967

+1974

 From 12 February to 14 May 1974 the 12th Regiment and two battalions from the 10th Regiment together with units from the 9th Division participated in the Battle of Tri Phap attacking a PAVN base area in Định Tường Province before PAVN forces arrived there.

-In April 1974 during the Battle of Svay Rieng the Division moved a forward command post into Mộc Hóa and was controlling the operation of two task forces then committed in the Elephant's Foot area of Cambodia.
+In April 1974 during the Battle of Svay Rieng the division moved a forward command post into Mộc Hóa and was controlling the operation of two task forces then committed in the Elephant's Foot area of Cambodia.
 One was composed of the 15th Infantry, 9th Division and part of the 16th Armored Cavalry Squadron; the other included the 10th Infantry and elements of the 6th Armored Cavalry Squadron, in 12 days of fighting in the border area, these two mobile task forces killed 850 PAVN soldiers, captured 31, collected over 100 weapons, and suffered fewer than 300 casualties, including 39 killed.

+1975

-On 9 April 1975 the PAVN 5th Division moved down from Svay Rieng Province into Long An Province attacking near Tân An with its 275th Regiment.
+On 9 April 1975 the PAVN 5th Division moved down from Svay Rieng Province into Long An province attacking near Tân An with its 275th Regiment.
 The Long An territorials fought well and were reinforced from IV Corps by the 12th Regiment.
 Against light losses, the 2nd Battalion, 12th Regiment, killed over 100 soldiers of the 275th Regiment, forcing its commander to ask for reinforcement.
 The next day, the PAVN attacked the Can Dot airfield (10.543°N 106.392°E) in Tân An and, after closing Highway 4, were driven off with heavy losses by Long An territorials.
 In two subsequent days of heavy fighting, the three Long An battalions, the 301st, 322nd and 330th, accounted for over 120 PAVN killed and 2 captured.
 Meanwhile, the 12th Regiment, fighting two regiments of the PAVN 5th Division, killed over 350 and captured 16.

 During the final weeks of April VC units tried to interdict sections of Highway 4, but division forces repulsed these attacks.
 No attacks were launched on any district towns or provincial capitals in Dinh Tuong and other Mekong provinces.
 On 30 April 1975 as South Vietnamese President Duong Van Minh surrendered to the North Vietnamese, the division's units started to disintegrate, however in Cai Lay and My Tho, some units continued resistance until the morning of 1 May.
-Major General Nam and his deputy commander, Le Van Hung, committed suicide separately on 30 April and 1 May while Brigadier General Tran Van Hai committed suicide at Dong Tam Base on 30 April.
+Nam and his deputy commander, Lê Văn Hưng, committed suicide separately on 30 April and 1 May while Brigadier general Tran Van Hai committed suicide at Dong Tam Base on 30 April.